Intruders storm Nigerian parliament and snatch mace: Senate spokesman

 The men entered the chamber, picked up the mace and left with it in a swoop that lasted less than two minutes.
 A Reuters journalist at the scene was not able to identify them.

+The upper house of parliament resumed 15 minutes later after replacing the mace with a spare, the spokesman said.

-Decisions taken in the Senate cannot be approved without the mace, an ornamental staff which symbolises the authority of Nigeria’s legislature.
-A giant statue of a fist holding a golden mace stands outside the parliament building, making it one of Nigeria’s most potent government symbols.
+Decisions taken in the Senate cannot be approved without the mace, an ornamental staff symbolising the authority of the legislature.
+A giant statue of a fist holding a golden mace stands outside parliament, making it one of Nigeria’s most potent government symbols.

 “This action is an act of treason, as it is an attempt to overthrow a branch of the Federal Government of Nigeria by force, and it must be treated as such,” Abdullahi said.